Do you know how to find local Internet providers near you?

 What you may not know is that those aren't the only local ISPs available in many areas.
-Should you prefer to avoid patronizing the large conglomerates, you may have other options for affordable high-speed internet.
+Should you prefer to avoid patronizing the large conglomerates, you may have other options for an affordable broadband internet connection.

 In this guide, I'll explain how independent ISPs work, how to find them, and what to expect in terms of pros and cons.

 How to Find Local Internet Providers - In This Guide

 How Local Internet Providers Work

 If you're under the impression that the big name wireless internet providers control the infrastructure that makes up the information superhighway, you're correct - to an extent.
 Local internet companies leverage the power of the internet backbone to offer regional service to a specific area.
 You can compare Internet providers in your area here.

 What is the internet backbone?
 Techopedia defines internet backbone as: